xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 # Android

 ## Preview: Use the Flutter module template
 *Applies to work off the flutter/flutter master branch after [#18697](https://github.com/flutter/flutter/pull/18697) which landed on 2018-06-22.
-The functionality described below is an early **preview**: Until it has landed on the beta branch, it is subject to change without warning.*
+The functionality described below is in early, bleeding-edge **preview**: Until it has landed on the beta branch, it is subject to change without warning.*

 ### Create a Flutter module
 Let's assume you have an existing Android app at `some/path/MyApp`, and that you want